Phase 4Multi Agent Systems·10 min read

 Phase 4 of 8

 Coming from Software Engineering?
 Sequential vs. parallel execution is the same tradeoff you face with any pipeline: sequential is simpler to debug and guarantees ordering, parallel is faster but requires coordination.
 Think of it like synchronous vs. async request handling, or a Makefile with vs. without -j flag.
-The DAG dependency concepts from build systems (Make, Bazel, Gradle) apply directly here.
+The DAG (directed acyclic graph — the dependency graph of which task must finish before which) concepts from build systems (Make, Bazel, Gradle) apply directly here.

 Process Types Overview